 Talking to a Griffith counsellor may help if you have personal concerns about work-life balance, transition, study, motivation, relationships, self-esteem, grief and loss, or anxiety and stress.
 All consultations are confidential and free of charge.
-Staff can also access the Staff Counselling Program at: Assure Programs.
+Staff can also access the Staff Counselling Program.

 Health and Medical Service